October 20, 2020

 7. Add a little olive oil to the pan and cook the onion.
 When the onion becomes translucent, add the garlic, decrease the temperature to 175°F (80°C), and add the cubed tomatoes.
 Turn gently in order to cook off the juices from the pan and then add into the casserole dish.

-8. Mix all the vegetables in the casserole dish, and then season with salt, pepper, and herbs, make a kind of nest in there put a piece of roasted meat.
+8. Mix all the vegetables in the casserole dish, and then season with salt, pepper, and herbs.
+(If you want to make this a one-dish meal, make a nest in the middle of the vegetables put in a piece of roasted meat.)

 9. Put a lid on the casserole, and put it in the oven at 200°F (95°C) for 45 minutes.

-Our trip Culinary Quest in Carpentras includes four hands-on cooking courses, as well as visits to local food producers, providing guests with an in-depth experience into Provencal gastronomy.
+Our cooking vacations in Provence include hands-on cooking courses as well as visits to local food producers, providing guests with an in-depth experience into Provencal gastronomy.